Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 > Find a working example [here](examples/async.kt#L30)

 The `c` parameter normally receives a lambda, and its `coroutine` modifier indicates that this lambda is a coroutine, so its body has to be translated into a state machine.
-Note that such a lambda may have parameters which can be naturally expressed as `(Foo, Bar) -> Coroutine<...>`.
+Note that such a lambda may have parameters which can be naturally expressed as `(Foo, Bar) -> Continuation<...>`.

-The usual workflow of a builder is to first pass the user-defined parameters to the coroutine.
-In our example there're no parameters, and this amounts to calling `c()` which returns a `Coroutine` instance.
-Then, we create a controller and pass it to the `entryPoint()` method of a the `Coroutine`, to obtain the first `Continuation` object whose `resume()` starts the execution of the coroutine.
+The continuation returned by `c()` represents the portion of a coroutine that goes before the first suspension point.
+In other words, it's the beginning of the coroutine.
+To run it, we call it's `resume()`.
 (Passing `Unit` to `resume()` may look weird, but it will be explained below.)

-NOTE: Technically, one could implement the `Coroutine` interface and pass a lambda returning that custom implementation to `async`.
+NOTE: Technically, one could implement the `Continuation` interface and pass a lambda returning that custom implementation to `async`.

 NOTE: To allocate fewer objects, we can make the state machine itself implement `Continuation`, so that its `resume` is the main method of the state machine.
-In fact, the initial lambda passed to the coroutine builder, `() -> Coroutine<...>` can be also implemented by the same state machine object.
-Sometimes the lambda and the `entryPoint()` function may be called more than once and with different arguments yielding multiple instances of the same coroutine.
-To support this case, we can teach the sole lambda-coroutine-continuation object to clone itself.
+In fact, the initial lambda passed to the coroutine builder, `() -> Continuation<...>` can be also implemented by the same state machine object.
+Sometimes the lambda may be called more than once and with different arguments yielding multiple instances of the same coroutine.
+To support this case, we can teach the sole lambda-continuation object to clone itself.

 ### Controller